gavinsimpson/au-multivariate-stats/README.md

-# Aarhus University PhD Course Multivariate analysis of biological data using R
+# Multivariate analysis of biological data using R

+### Aarhus University PhD Course

 ## Objectives of the course